 A pH meter is an inexpensive yet invaluable device.
 You should check pH levels at least once a day, if not more.
 Use pH Up if your soil is too acidic or pH Down if it is too alkaline.
 Alternatively, use lime to increase the pH or sulfur to decrease it.

 As well as being a better choice for the environment, organic nutrients will not cause a salt buildup.
 In contrast, chemical fertilizers are salt-based, which increases the likelihood of a nutrient lockout.

 Flush Your Cannabis Plants

 No matter the cannabis plant issue, you must learn from the experience.
-As crucial as it is to identify and solve nutrient lockout, knowing how to prevent it from happening in the future is more important.
+As crucial as it is to identify and solve nutrient lockout, knowing how to prevent it is even more critical.
 Whenever you plan to change your nutrient plan, do it gradually.
-Check the pH of your growing medium regularly, and flush whenever necessary; just make sure you don’t do it within a couple of days before harvesting the crop.
+Check the pH of your growing medium regularly and flush whenever necessary.
+Just make sure you don’t do it a couple of days before harvesting the crop.